 Making a living from home, using your voice and choosing your own hours.
 It sounds like a dream.
 But for thousands globally, it’s a daily reality.

-If you’re reading this, you may have been told by family or friends that you ‘have a nice voice’ and that you should capitalise on it.
-Whilst possessing a good voice is definitely essential in voice acting, it will take a lot more than that to carve out a successful career in this competitive field.
+If you’re reading this, you may have been told by family or friends that you ‘have a nice voice‘ and that you should capitalise on it.
+While possessing a good voice is definitely essential in voice acting, it will take a lot more than to carve out a successful career in this competitive field.

 Getting started is so hard.

 There are thousands of online coaches, voice acting classes and books, all purporting to offer the best path to success.

 But what does ‘success’ as a voice actor look like anyway?